FilipCichowski/FilipCichowski.github.io/_posts/2023-08-15-Building_ILER40_v3_transceiver_part_1.md

 ## Summary

+Trasceiver works as expected, It has 6W SSB output power.
+I will measure the sensitivity soon.
 That's it for now, I'm waiting for laser-cut elements, and in the next article, I will describe the further history of the construction - the activation of the Chinese PA 30W and tuning the low-pass filter.